omahs/OceanBioME.jl/docs/src/model_implementation.md

 biogeochemical_auxiliary_fields(bgc::NutrientPhytoplankton) = biogeochemical_auxiliary_fields(bgc.light_attenuation_model)
 ```

-Next, we define the functions that specify how the phytoplankton ``P`` evolve.
+Next, we define the functions that specify how the phytoplankton ``P`` evolves.
 In the absence of advection and diffusion (both of which are handled by Oceananigans), we want the phytoplankton to evolve at the rate given by:
 ```math
 \frac{\partial P}{\partial t} = \mu g(T) f(N) h(PAR) P - mP - bP^2,
 ```